MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 1. Who votes for the President of the USA?
 How does the “Electoral College System” work?

+The president is elected by great electors, which are assigned to each state proportionally to their population and vote accordingly to the vote of the population in a majoritarian way.

 2. 538 is the number of ……………………………………(proportional to …………………………………..), corresponding to the number of Senators (2 for each of the 50 States = 100) + number of House representatives (435)